c2dc/sticks/sticks/README.md

 docker-compose up --build
 ```

+> [!CAUTION]
-Wait until all containers are built and running.
+> 🚨 Ensure all containers are fully initialized before executing any campaign.
+> Premature execution may lead to incomplete setup and unreliable technique results.

 ---